mckenzie-mm/ecs-nordic/nordic-frontend/README.md

+# Nextjs App

+This app is designed to run with a dotnet api backend.

+## Environment variables for Nextjs App

 Environment variables for the Nextjs App

-1) For .env.development
+1) For development on host machine ".env.development"

     HOST=localhost

-2) For .env.production.local
+2) For building a docker container ".env.production.local"

     HOST=localhost

-3) For .env.production
+3) For running of docker conatiner ".env.production"

     HOST=webapi

---

-# During build the dotnet is required to be running
-# on the host machine (localhost:5000) for the generation
-# of the static pages.
-# Nextjs build Will use node env production.local first
+During build the dotnet app is required to be running on the host machine (localhost:5000) for the generation of the static pages.
+Nextjs will use ".env.production.local" first by default with HOST=local.
-# with HOST=local

-# During running of the container on the docker host
-# Nextjs will use the bridge network
+During running of the container on the docker host Nextjs will use the bridge network
-# The env is required to be production
-# with HOST=webapi (the network alias of the dotnet container)
+The env is required to be production (NODE_ENV=production) with HOST=webapi (the network alias of the dotnet container)